huels-originals/geobatchpy/README.md

-# A CLI and Python Client for Geoapify
+# A CLI and Python Client for the Geoapify API

-We have been using Geoapify to **geocode millions of location records** for data validation and analytics.
+We have been using the Geoapify API to **geocode millions of location records** for data validation and analytics.
 We built this package to make this process comfortable using Python and the command line.

 Why Geoapify and this package may also be a good fit for you: